OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_applicationbehaviourstutorial.md

         - Attribute Type: *Decimal*
         - *Is read only?*: Yes

     3.1.
-Go to the "*User Interface Tab*" and change the layout of your newly created elements:
+Go to the "*User Interface*" tab and change the layout of your newly created elements:
     - *CompanyCurrency*:
         - **Row**: 4;
         - **Column**: 1;